xanderdunn/bash_tools/mac_setup.md

 - git config --global commit.gpgsign true
 - You should now be able to GPG sign: `echo "test" | gpg --clearsign`
     - Debug GPG signing [here](https://drive.google.com/drive/u/0/search?q=yubieky)
+- Open the consolas.ttf font and Install it
 - iTerm2 -> Settings ->
     - Profiles -> Other Actions -> Import JSON Profile -> .
 Select the new one and set as default.
-    - Profiles -> Colors -> Color Presets -> Solarized Dark
-    - Open the consolas.ttf font in Google Drive/Dropbox/config/ and Install it
-    - Profiles -> Text -> Font -> Consolas, then choose font-size 14
     - Now open a new iTerm tab and re-open nvim and it should have the correct colors

 # Setup Python dev